Temporal blocking of finite-difference stencil operators with sparse "off-the-grid" sources: Methodology and implementation

 \section{Methodology and implementation}

-In this section, we describe how to enable temporal blocking for wave-propagators with sparse operators.
+In this section, we describe our approach that enables temporal blocking for wave-propagators with sparse operators.
 We describe the individual steps and present the details of our implementation.
 The whole precomputation workflow benefits from the power of the \devito DSL \cite{LuporiniTOMS, Louboutin2019} to automatically generate code and the data structures required by our scheme in its DSL.
-Afterwards, we manually transform the generated loops to implement a representative temporal blocking schedule, wave-front temporal blocking (WTB) \cite{Wonnacott2004AchievingSL, Ramanujam1991, Lamport1974}.
+Afterward, we manually transform the generated loops to implement wave-front temporal blocking (WTB) \cite{Wonnacott2004AchievingSL, Ramanujam1991, Lamport1974}, a representative temporal blocking schedule.